-Kalimbas feature a small wooden box with a single set of steel or metal tines, keys on the top.
+Kalimbas features a small wooden box with a single set of steel or metal tines and keys on the top.
 These tines feature different lengths and pitches to produce different notes when plucked.
 Most kalimbas are tuned to the international standard C tuning, but it is possible to tune them to other keys or find different pre-tuned key kalimbas.

 How many keys does a Kalimba have?

-Kalimbas have different amounts of keys or tines, starting from 5, going up to 34.
+Kalimbas have different amounts of keys or tines, starting from 5, and going up to 34.
 The main ones have 17 keys, suitable for beginners and intermediate players.
-The 7 or 8 key kalimbas are also easy to play.
+The 7 or 8-key kalimbas are also easy to play.
 Experienced players can purchase 21 or 34 key chromatic kalimbas.

 Intermediate-level players, as well as beginners who want to learn popular songs and have a more comprehensive musical instrument, should go with the standard kalimbas with 17 keys.
 These kalimbas are mainly in the C major key, but different versions are available.
 Most popular songs can be played with these traditional-style kalimbas.

 Advanced musicians and kalimba players can prefer kalimbas with more keys like 21 to 34-key instruments in a chromatic scale.
 Like an acoustic piano, these kalimbas have all the notes in Western music, which means you have to be familiar with scales, keys, and some musical theory to play them properly.